stephengold/Heart/README.md

 It contains 3 sub-projects:

-1. HeartLibrary: the Heart runtime library and its automated tests
+1. HeartLibrary: the Heart [JVM] runtime library and its automated tests
 2. HeartExamples: demos, examples, and non-automated test software
 3. J3oDump: a command-line utility to dump J3O assets